 If pruritus is severe and sleep is disturbed, then treatment with oral medication may be necessary.
 Some drugs may help to relieve the itch whilst others are given solely for their sedative effects.

-- Antihistamines: the non-sedating antihistamine cetirizine has antipruritic action.
+- Antihistamines are most useful in urticaria.
+However, the non-sedating antihistamine cetirizine has antipruritic action.
 Sedating antihistamines may be used for their sedative effects.

-- Doxepin and amitriptyline: tricyclic antidepressants have antipruritic action.
+- Doxepin and amitriptyline: tricyclic antidepressants have antipruritic action and act on the central and peripheral nervous systems.
 Tetracyclic antidepressants such as mirtazepine and selective serotonin reuptake inhibitors (paroxetine, sertraline, fluoxetine) may also help some patients with severe itch including when it is caused by a metabolic disease, malignancy or a neuropathic condition.

 - Aspirin is sometimes effective if pruritus is mediated by kinins or prostaglandins.
 Note: aspirin may cause or aggravate itch in some patients.

-- Anti-epileptic drugs such as gabapentin and pregabalin may also be of benefit to some patients, e.g., those with itch associated with renal failure or neuropathic itch.
+- Anti-epileptic drugs such as sodium valproate, gabapentin and pregabalin may also be of benefit to some patients, e.g., those with itch associated with renal failure or neuropathic itch.
+The mechanism of action is uncertain.

 - Thalidomide has been very successful in treating nodular prurigo and chronic pruritus of various kinds but is rarely used because of serious adverse effects and expense.